Ali-Nadhir/Detecting_Missing_Video_Frames-HurryApp_Hackathon_Candidate_Quiz/README.md

 ## How to Run

-The solution is a standard Python script.
+The test example in Python script and Jupyter Notebook The solution Python script.
 You can run it directly:

 ```bash
 python solution.py